 When the cards work well, they work really well.
 They’re made of a good cardstock, they’re accurate to the source Field Manuals or Guides, and most of the visuals are well presented for memory retention.
 That said, I feel like there wasn’t too much in the way of customizing the information for working with flashcards, and sometimes you get stuff like the chart I talked about copied straight from the book.

 If you’re a unit commander or the First Sergeant looking to stock the orderly or rec room with some study materials, these cards make a great addition for junior leaders to do some on-the-fly training.
 If you’re a soldier looking to study for your own purposes, they’re great in a pinch, but I’d highly recommend making your own study materials.
-You can grab a set of the cards at the US Patriot retail stores, or online from Army Flashcards.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.